SisyphusRex/k-assignment-3-abstractdroid/README.md

     NOTE: I want to print the droids color options in that color, but when the droid_collection is printed out, the color is part of a string.
 I will need to identify the color using regular expressions.

     NOTE: On second thought, printing the colors in their color would involve me hardcoding the colors to the program rather than dynamically searching for the qualitative attribute dict in the modules.

+10/12/2024: Everything works, yet I am still not using regex to search every string for color and print in that color, perhaps get to it later